cyniphile/singlecell-kaggle/papers_and_notes/Journal.md

       - A: Only the Russians seem aware of this.
 I'm not sure what their deal is because they seem very active but also rather ineffective, with a high variance of usefulness to their many (many) posts.
       - This notebook: https://www.kaggle.com/code/xiafire/msci-multiome-5-steps-x-5-folds-25-models Pretty heavily copied but no comments and not that many upvotes.
 No note of performance.

 Got a basic RBF kernel model working, but not on full dataset.
 I want to look into a slightly more automated data pipeline/experiment management system, maybe viash.
+Also really need to get local cv working; it's not a good step to skip.

 ----------------------
 # 10/10